Things to Do in Charleston in January (2020)

-This post covers the best things to do in Charleston in January and has been updated for 2019.
-It includes sections highlighting our top ten list, evening, free, and family-friendly activities.
-For even more ideas, be sure to check out our master Things to do in Charleston post!
+This post covers the best things to do in Charleston in January and has been updated for 2020.
+It includes our top ten list, as well as evening, free, and family-friendly activities.

 - Free Things to Do

 - Things to Do in Charleston (any time of year)

 TOP 10 EVENTS AND THINGS TO DO IN CHARLESTON IN JANUARY

 This section covers our top 10 things to do in Charleston in January.